ohashi3399/portfolio/index.md

 - Apr.
 2015 - Mar.
 2017: B. Eng., Department of Engineering, Imaging and Informatics, Chiba University
 - Apr.
 2010 - Mar.
 2015: Associate degree, National Institute of Technology, Ibaraki College

+## Interests

+- Man-machine interaction such as dialogue system when driving mobility
+- Experimental design when driving mobility
+- Evaluation metrics design towards real world applications
+- Multi modal pretrained model and its deployment towards real world applications
+- Integration of multi modal system such as image, language, speech, and physiological information which responsible to real time processing

 ## Contents

 I plan to list below what I done.